The Master of Science in Computer Science (MS-CS) program has two tracks: a thesis-based option and a non-thesis based option.

 The non-thesis track is for students who want to pursue a career in industry.
 The program will train graduate students to apply mainstream and advanced computer science knowledge to formulating and solving problems that range from those solved by routine computer science applications to those that require advancing the state-of-the-art in the discipline.

 Ideal candidates for this M.S. program have an interest in computer science and have completed a bachelor’s degree in computer science or a related discipline with a GPA of at least 3.0.
-Their undergraduate curriculum should include two semesters of calculus, one semester of linear algebra and discrete mathematics, and one semester each of programming languages, computer architecture, theory of computation, design and analysis of algorithms, compilers, and operating systems.
-Well qualified students without this background will require additional undergraduate course work to make up any deficiencies.
+Well qualified students without this background may need additional undergraduate course work to make up any deficiencies based on the research topic they intend to pursue.